iExecBlockchainComputing/pandapp/README.md

-# User centric data sharing service to fight pandemic spread
+# PANDAPP; PRIVACY PRESERVING DATA CONTRIBUTION

-We build a voluntary service to allow individuals to share their status and contact traces, Individuals will allow the processing of the data under their control, their datas will be shared to white listed applications running in SGX enclaves, where data cant be leaked and the processing cannot be tampered.
+A voluntary service to allow individuals to share their data to fight the pandemic spread.
+Individual keeps the control of its data and its usage by third party.
+The solution leverages blockchain, data encryption and Trusted Execution Environments.

-## usefful link
+## useful links
 * Geohash map
 ```http://geohash.gofreerange.com/```
 *iExec infrastructure